mooreryan/TenderIsTheByte/collections/_posts/2021-10-02-ocaml-re2-tutorial.md

 * [pcre](https://opam.ocaml.org/packages/pcre), bindings to the Perl Compatibility Regular Expressions library ([PCRE](https://www.pcre.org/)), (installed 1115 times last month), and
 * [re2](https://opam.ocaml.org/packages/re2), OCaml bindings for RE2, Google's regular expression library (installed 114 times last month).

 The first two are by far the most popular in terms of raw Opam install counts.
-However, `re2` integrates nicely into the Jane Street Base/Core/Async ecosystem (it's a Jane Street package after all!) and is covered under the MIT license rather than the [LGPL with OCaml linking exception](https://spdx.org/licenses/OCaml-LGPL-linking-exception.html), which may be appealing depending on your situation.
+However, `re2` integrates nicely into the Jane Street Base/Core/Async ecosystem (it's a Jane Street package after all!), and is covered under the MIT license rather than the [LGPL with OCaml linking exception](https://spdx.org/licenses/OCaml-LGPL-linking-exception.html), which may be appealing depending on your situation.

+*Note: According to this [blog post](https://blog.janestreet.com/what-the-interns-have-wrought-2020/) and this [GitHub issue](https://github.com/janestreet/re2/issues/26#issuecomment-395870146), Jane Street is phasing out its use of re2.
+The [re2 GitHub](https://github.com/janestreet/re2) does have recent commits, though, so your mileage may vary.*

 One issue that newcomers may face when getting started with the `re2` library is the slightly terse [API documentation](https://ocaml.janestreet.com/ocaml-core/latest/doc/re2/Re2/index.html).
 While it is detailed and thorough, it can be hard to get started with if you're not already used to reading Jane Street `mli` files and source code.